 Include a clear description and guidelines because as your group grows it’s going to be harder to manage spammers.

-The hard and fast facts about managing and growing a group…
+Here are 3 hard and fast facts about managing and growing a group:

 So keep this in mind: managing a group is going to be hard if you’re short on